 The sentence - word order and agreements

 Word order is undefined in Hungarian.
-However, hungarian teacher similarly to every aspect of life, this great liberty must be applied with great caution.
+However, similarly to every aspect of life, this great liberty must be applied with great caution.
 Almost any variation is acceptable, however, each of them may carry a slightly different meaning.
 Two basic principles still exist:

 If no special emphasis is intended, all parts of the sentence occur between the subject and predicate (usually a verb).
 That is the sentence begins with the subject and ends with the predicate: Péter ma este moziba megy (Peter goes to a movie tonight.)